nmmascia/webet/README.md

 # Mission Statement

 Our lives are lived in moments.
 We.bet looks to glorify the fun and fleeting moments friends share around a friendly wager.
 Humanity expose its true heart when good friends make low stakes bets: we are courageous; we are intelligent; we are willing to dive into uncertainty and be irrational.
 We do this together and at odds all at once.
-That’s an amazing way to make true connections, and every decision We.bet makes should revolve around putting that bond to another into the palm of anyone’s hand.
+That’s an amazing way to make true connections, and every decision WeBet makes should revolve around putting that bond to another into the palm of anyone’s hand.

 # MVP User Stories